 The Psychology Licensing Law provides for the licensure and regulation of psychologists by the Board of Psychology.
 The law defines the practice of psychology as rendering or offering to render, for a fee, psychological services involving the application of psychological principles and methods, including the diagnosis, prevention, and treatment of psychological problems and emotional and mental disorders.
-The law prohibits unlicensed persons from practicing psychology,-and but authorizes unlicensed persons, including credentialed psychometrists, who meet certain requirements and do not provide psychological services to the public for a-fee fee, to perform limited psychological functions or activities of a psychological nature, as specified.
-The law requires applicants for licensure to, among other things, engage in at least 2 years of supervised professional experience under the direction of a licensed psychologist and authorizes an applicant who obtains this experience in the United States to send verification of the experience directly to the board if the supervising licensed psychologist fails to submit the verification within 30 days of receiving a request from the applicant, as specified.
-The law requires the board to establish qualifications by regulation for supervising licensed psychologists and to review and approve applicants on a case-by-case basis.
+The law prohibits unlicensed persons from practicing psychology, and authorizes unlicensed persons, including credentialed psychometrists, who meet certain requirements and do not provide psychological services for a fee to perform limited psychological functions or activities of a psychological nature, as specified.
+The law requires applicants for licensure to, among other things, engage in at least 2 years of supervised professional experience under the direction of a licensed psychologist and authorizes an applicant who obtains this experience in the United States to send verification of the experience directly to the board if the supervising psychologist fails to submit the AB 1374 -2- verification within 30 days of receiving a request from the applicant, as specified.
+The law requires the board to establish qualifications by regulation for supervising psychologists and to review and approve applicants on a case-by-case basis.
 The law provides that a violation of any of its provisions is a misdemeanor.